9bany/data-ai/README.md

-# Data-AI — Your AI Agent for Databases
+# Data-AI: AI Agents for Your Databases
 > ⚠️ **Warning:** This project is under active development.
 Expect breaking changes, incomplete features, and evolving APIs.

-**Data-AI** is a terminal-based intelligent agent platform that connects to multiple databases (PostgreSQL, MySQL, ClickHouse, BigQuery...) and transforms them into AI-powered agents capable of understanding, storing, and reasoning over your data.
+Data-AI is a command-line tool that transforms your databases into AI-powered agents.
+Each agent understands your schema, stores vectorized knowledge, and participates in collaborative or routed AI conversations.

 ## Features